 Effective response to pandemic influenza will require the general public to make proper and informed actions.
-Preparedness activities conducted by the Governor's office, supported by IDPH and IEMA, include:
+Preparedness activities conducted by the governor's office, supported by IDPH and IEMA, include:

-- Development of clear, accessible and understandable information sheets on pandemic influenza and related threats.
-The information should be posted on state and local Web sites and distributed in hard copy to the general public. - Development of initiatives by the Governor to educate the public on personal and family protective measures. - Development of emergency alert system messages and media fact sheets prior to pandemic influenza. - Identify and train key state government spokespersons on pandemic influenza and activities the state will perform during pandemic influenza. - Establish an informational hotline for the general public with capacity adequately to meet anticipated peak call volume (CDC recommends enough lines to simultaneously handle one percent of a jurisdictions population); develop a means of tracking and categorizing types of calls to identify trends, rumors, and misinformation
+Develop clear, accessible and understandable information sheets on pandemic influenza and related threats.
+The information should be posted on state and local websites and distributed in hard copy to the general public.

+- Develop initiatives by the governor to educate the public on personal and family protective measures. - Develop emergency alert system messages and media fact sheets prior to pandemic influenza. - Identify and train key state government spokespersons on pandemic influenza and activities the state will perform during pandemic influenza. - Establish an informational hotline for the general public with capacity adequate to meet anticipated peak call volume (CDC recommends enough lines to simultaneously handle 1percent of a jurisdictions population); develop a means of tracking and categorizing types of calls to identify trends, rumors and misinformation